ezekg/flint/README.md

 Recursive shorthand with variable context
 -----------------------------------------

 Use this if your context is *not* indentical across breakpoints.
+The `context` is the span of the elements parent.

 *You must include an argument for each breakpoint in your config.*